Statistics and gap distributions in random Kakutani partitions and multiscale substitution tilings: Introduction

 Adding a random ingredient to this process brings forward a further generalization of this construction.
 Consider red and blue intervals as above, and fix a red coin and constants $\alpha_1,\alpha_2\in(0,1)$.
 Tossing the red coin before every splitting of a red interval to determine if the partition is done according to $\alpha_1$ or $\alpha_2$ defines a random Kakutani sequence of partitions.
 Similarly, one can also fix a blue coin, or even a blue dice, add more intervals and colors, or extend this construction to higher dimensions.

 Several questions concerning the expected statistics of these colored sequences of partitions naturally arise: \begin{itemize} \item What is the asymptotic ratio of red intervals within the total number of intervals? \item What is the asymptotic measure of the union of all red intervals? \item Under an appropriate renormalization, how are the lengths of the intervals distributed?
-Equivalently, what is the gap distribution of the associated sequences? \end{itemize} In the non-random case, the first two questions were considered in \cite{Yotam Kakutani} for Kakutani sequences of partitions generated by multiscale substitution schemes in $\R^d$, in which colored intervals are replaced by labeled tiles.
+Equivalently, what is the gap distribution of the associated sequences? \end{itemize} In the non-random case, the first two questions were considered in \cite{Yotam Kakutani}.
 It was shown that in general the limits may not exist, but under a certain irrationality assumption known as incommensurability, these two limits, which are also referred to as the {\it tile frequencies}, do exist and can be computed.
-Additionally, steps towards the third question in the non-random case appeared in a joint work with Yaar Solomon \cite{SmiSol} which concerns incommensurable multiscale substitution tilings.
+Additionally, steps towards the third question in the non-random case appeared in a joint work with Yaar Solomon \cite{SmiSol} that concerns incommensurable multiscale substitution tilings.
 These are tilings of $\R^d$ that can be defined as certain limits of rescaled incommensurable Kakutani partitions.
 However, in both cases the precise way in which these frequencies and distributions are related to properties of the underlying substitution scheme remained unclear.

-In the current paper we approach these questions in the case of random partitions, and establish new formulas for the expected values of the frequencies and distributions described above for Kakutani sequences of partitions generated by incommensurable random substitution systems in $\R^d$.
+In the current paper we approach these questions in the case of random partitions in $\R^d$, and establish new formulas for the expected values of the frequencies and distributions described above.
 The results demonstrate the explicit dependence of the tile-statistics on the combinatorial, tile-volume and entropy information carried by the generating random substitution system.
 Our results hold also for the non-random case, extending and improving the results from \cite{Yotam Kakutani} and \cite{SmiSol} mentioned above.
+We follow a similar approach here, taking advantage of the relations between tile frequencies and path counting results from \cite{Graphs}.
+In this respect, \cite{Graphs,Yotam Kakutani,SmiSol} contain a large part of the heavy lifting of our analysis.